 Increased access to green spaces was shown to reduce clinical anxiety.
 People who take walks through natural areas as opposed to urban environments have been shown to experience less anxiety for the remainder of their day.

 2. Reduce Stress

-Spending time in open spaces or around nature has shown to significantly reduce stress levels.
+Spending time in open spaces or around nature has been shown to significantly reduce stress levels.

 3. Enhance Memory Retention

 Taking such nature walks also contributes to enhanced memory retention.
 In one study that was done, subjects who took a walk through a natural area exhibited a 20% improvement in working memory.
 Being in a green space also showed added improvements in memory retention of patients suffering from strokes and dementia.
 Exposure to nature can also greatly influence cognitive development through the improved working memory of developing children.

 Interacting with nature has been shown to increase an individual’s self-esteem.

 The more plants in the room, the happier people are!
 Though even a slight view of greenery outside an office window was shown to have positive effects on mood and productivity.

 In several different environments involving adults, young children, and people diagnosed with attention deficit disorders, cognitive function, and attention capacity were dramatically improved by taking a walk through nature, as well as by introducing interior plants to the environment.